samknight/slack_applescript/README.md

 ## To install
 ---
-Clone this repository into `~/Library/Script Libraries` (If this doesn't work try putting it in `~/Library/Scripting Libraries`)
+Clone this repository and unzip the Slack.zip archive into your `~/Library/Script Libraries`  (If this doesn't work try putting it in `~/Library/Scripting Libraries`)

-Change the folder name to `Slack.scptd`

 The scripts are now accessible globally.
 Documentation can be found in the script Library.

+## Contributing
+---
+The `src` file contains the source code - please make changes to this code and then export and zip the bundle.

 ## Applescript tutorial
 ---